|

 God’s Promises are more Powerful than our Sin

 He was convinced the promises made during Dylan’s baptism were stronger and longer-lasting than the worst things that Dylan could do, and that God’s mercy and love were far more abundant than any sin which could be done by mortal hands.
 Because of that commitment, Rev. Don had to leave his parish.
-Here are some links to part of that story.

 When confronted with the problems of life and the dark realities of personal suffering, it is important to cling to the promises that God has made to us.
 To remind ourselves that even when we don’t feel like it – especially when we don’t feel like it – we belong to Jesus, who tells us who we are… a child of God!